 Ireland’s reputation precedes itself, so first-time visitors might think they know what to expect: fields of clover, gabby locals, etc. But there’s so much more to Ireland than its stereotypical charms.
-Skip the over-hyped Guinness Storehouse and find better things to do with your lips than kiss the been-around-the-block Blarney Stone.
-Instead, check out these top 10 experiences for first-timers.
+Skip the bus tours stopping at leprechaun-filled souvenir shops and find better things to do with your lips than kiss the been-around-the-block Blarney Stone.
+Instead, check out these unmissable Ireland experiences for first-timers.

-Located on Ireland's west coast, Galway is an excellent base for trips to the Aran Islands and Connemara.
-But no one would blame you for not wanting to leave the city at all.
-The young, college town is so wonderfully lively, even Dubliners flock here for raucous weekends away.
-The compact, cobblestoned city doesn’t have much in the way of traditional tourist traps, but what Galway lacks in sight-seeing it more than makes up for in atmosphere.
-And by “atmosphere” we mean pubs.
-Soak up the old-fashioned charm at The Crane and Taaffe’s, or hang out with young and hip Galwegians at The Blue Note.
+Situated on a wide, arcing bay on Ireland's west coast, Galway is an excellent base for trips to the windswept Aran Islands and the remote, rugged Connemara region.
+But no one would blame you for not leaving this cobblestoned college town at all.
+What Galway lacks in sightseeing it more than makes up for in atmosphere (eg, pubs).
+Soak up the timeless charm of The Crane and Taaffes, catch up-and-coming bands at Roisin Dubh or hang out with hip Galwegians at The Blue Note.

-Traditional Irish music, more commonly known as 'trad', is the heart of Ireland’s pub scene (and Guinness is the soul, but more on that later).
-Doolin, a small village in County Clare, is celebrated as the center of Irish music, but lively sessions full of upbeat jigs and heartbreaking ballads can be found in pubs throughout the country.
+Traditional Irish music, aka 'trad', is the heart of Ireland’s pub scene (and Guinness is the soul, but more on that later).
+The small village of Doolin in County Clare is famed as the centre of Irish music, but lively, informal sessions of upbeat jigs and heart-breaking ballads played with bodhráns (hand-held drums), fiddles, tin whistles, accordions and more strike up in pubs throughout the country.

 10. The perfect pint

-Pouring a pint of Guinness is practically an art form in Ireland, and no trip would be complete without at least one pint of the black stuff.
-Savor an expertly drawn pint at Mulligan’s in Dublin, Matt Molloy’s in Westport or Séhán Ua Neáchtain in Galway.
+Pouring a Guinness is an art form in Ireland, and no trip is complete without at least one pint of the black stuff.
+Savour an expertly drawn pint at John Kavanagh ('the Gravediggers') or Mulligan’s in Dublin, Matt Molloy’s in Westport, County Mayo, or Tigh Neachtain in Galway.
 Just avoid touristy pubs where they commit the sacrilege of drawing a shamrock on the head of your beer.